 MSM 576 Strategic Planning

-In this course students will examine various models in management planning and decision-making.
-From this examination, students will gain an understanding of strategy formulation and learn how to implement those strategies.
+Students will examine various models of management planning and decision-making.
+Students will interpret and critically examine the various concepts, theories, and methods of inquiry required for the evaluation of a company’s effectiveness both internally and externally.
+From this examination, students will gain an understanding of strategy formulation and learn how to prepare and implement those strategies.

 Purpose and Rationale